fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

   notes.js
 ```

-The content of the files is as follows.
-The file `util/config.js` handles the environment variables:
+The contents of the files are as follows.
+The file <i>util/config.js</i> takes care of handling the environment variables:

 ```js
 require('dotenv').config()